 Common signs of impacted wisdom teeth include pain or tenderness in the back of your mouth, swelling around the jaw, difficulty opening your mouth, and persistent bad breath.
 However, many impacted wisdom teeth cause no immediate symptoms.
 A panoramic X-ray during your consultation with Dr. Johnson reveals the position of your wisdom teeth, available space for eruption, and whether they’re impacted.
 Regular dental examinations help detect impaction early, allowing for proactive treatment planning.

-The ideal time for wisdom tooth removal is typically between ages seventeen and twenty-five, when roots are not fully developed and bone is less dense, facilitating easier removal and faster healing.
+The ideal time for wisdom teeth removal is typically between ages seventeen and twenty-five, when roots are not fully developed and bone is less dense, facilitating easier removal and faster healing.
 However, impacted wisdom teeth can be successfully removed at any age.
-Dr. Johnson evaluates each case individually, considering factors like impaction severity, symptoms, risk of future complications, and overall oral health to determine the optimal timing for your specific situation.

 Leaving impacted wisdom teeth untreated can lead to serious complications including infections, cysts or tumors in the jawbone, damage to adjacent teeth, crowding of other teeth, and gum disease.
 Partially erupted wisdom teeth create pockets where bacteria accumulate, causing recurring infections and decay.
 The pressure from impacted teeth may damage neighboring molars’ roots or cause bone loss.
 Early removal prevents these complications and protects your long-term oral health and investment in orthodontic treatment.

 Yes, removing all four wisdom teeth in a single appointment is common and often recommended.
-This approach minimizes your overall recovery time, reduces the number of procedures and anesthesia exposures, and allows you to complete treatment in one visit rather than multiple appointments.
-Dr. Johnson has extensive experience performing full-mouth wisdom tooth extractions safely and efficiently.
-The procedure typically takes thirty to sixty minutes, and IV sedation ensures your comfort throughout.
-Most patients prefer this comprehensive approach despite a slightly longer initial recovery period.
+This approach minimizes your overall recovery time, reduces the number of procedures and anesthesia exposures, and allows you to complete treatment in one visit rather than multiple appointments with a streamlined recovery process.